xbeat/Machine-Learning/README.md

 Abstract Syntax Trees (ASTs) are tree-like representations of the structure of source code.
 Python provides powerful tools for working with ASTs, allowing developers to analyze, modify, and generate code programmatically.
 This slideshow will explore the fundamentals of AST manipulation in Python, providing practical examples and real-world applications.

+## Comparing Python Web Frameworks Django Flask FastAPI

+Django: A Powerful Web Framework for Python

+Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+It follows the model-template-view (MTV) architectural pattern and provides a robust set of tools for building scalable web applications.
+Django's philosophy emphasizes the principle of "Don't Repeat Yourself" (DRY), which promotes code reusability and maintainability.

 ## A Visual Guide to Boosting in Machine Learning

 Introduction to Boosting